Material Innovation That Delivers

 Can rigid PU foam be machined?

 Yes.
-It can be cut, drilled, shaped, or routed using standard tools or CNC systems.
+You can cut, drill, shape, or route it using standard tools or a CNC system.s.
 It holds its shape and doesn’t crumble.

 Is PU foam fire resistant?